Essential Information - 3 Countries 16 Days

 It is mandatory that you are well-insured for the full duration of the tour.
 This must include personal injury, medical expenses, death, repatriation, helicopter or aircraft rescue, loss of luggage or equipment, cancellation or curtailments.

 You should also ensure that there are no exclusion clauses limiting protection for the type of activities included in your tour.
 Any claims concerning matters for which you are insured must be directed to your insurers.
 We strongly recommend that you take out insurance at the time of booking your trip to ensure that you are covered in the event of cancellation.

 For people within the UK, Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Follow the link above to obtain full information and a quote.

-We choose accommodation on based on comfort rather than luxury.
+We choose accommodation based on comfort rather than luxury.
 Our prices are based on sharing a twin room.
 Should you wish to have a room all to yourself there is a single supplement option on the most of our tours.
 For more information on the additional costs please see Dates & Prices.

-The accommodation for this trip is a mix of guest houses & hotels, some have en-suite facilities and air conditioning.
+The accommodation for this trip is a mix of guest houses & hotels, some will have en-suite facilities and air conditioning.

 The 3 Countries tour is suitable for Hybrid/Cyclocross/Gravel bikes or mountain bikes with slick tyres.